sustrik/libdill/tutorial-protocol.md

 ![](hello5.png)

 In iolist-based functions the list is supposed to be unchanged when the function returns.
 However, it can be temporarily modified while the function is in progress.
-In other words, iolists are not guaranteed to be thread- or coroutine-safe.
+Therefore, iolists are not guaranteed to be thread- or coroutine-safe.

-In other words, we are modifying the iolist here, which is all right, but we have to make sure to revert all our changes before the function returns.
+We are modifying the iolist here, which is all right, but we have to make sure to revert all our changes before the function returns.
 Note the `orig` pointer in the above diagram.
 It won't be passed to the underlying socket.
 Instead, it will be used to restore the original iolist after sending is done.

 The code for the above looks like this: